How to Say "The duck turns on the light because it is hungry" in Korean | Korean Expression

 Quick Answer: "The duck turns on the light because it is hungry" in Korean is "오리는 배가 고파서 불을 켜요." (orineun baega gopaseo buleul kyeoyo.).
 Level: A1.

-Want to express "The duck turns on the light because it is hungry" in Korean?
-Say "오리는 배가 고파서 불을 켜요.".
-This beginner-friendly sentence uses polite Korean speech.
-Read on for a full breakdown.
+"The duck turns on the light because it is hungry" — in Korean, this becomes "오리는 배가 고파서 불을 켜요.".
+A wonderful beginner sentence with polite and warm tone.

 What does "The duck turns on the light because it is hungry" mean in Korean?